delahee/haxe.opt/answer_to_at_santinellival.md

 There is an article about how to use it here : https://github.com/delahee/haxe.opt/blob/master/inline_function_new.md

-2- We took weeks to profile the haxe compiler output properly, and forked the ancestor of heaps, h3d, i spent time tuning it and removing allocation, adding stack objects and better allocation policies.
+2- We took weeks to profile the haxe compiler output properly, and forked the ancestor of heaps, h3d, we spent time tuning it and removing allocation, adding stack objects and better allocation policies.
 We also spent time converting ALL dynamic access to inline classes.
 Dynamic acceses are the root of all haxe evil.